raspberrypilearning/build-an-octapi/en/step_5.md

 - Go back to the terminal window and type the following command to begin editing the `\etc\rc.local` file:

     ```
-    sudo nano \etc\rc.local
+    sudo nano /etc/rc.local
     ```

-- At the bottom of the file, add the following lines to run the **dispy** server software as a daemon each time the server boots:
+- At the bottom of the file, add the following lines to run the **dispy** server software as a daemon (a process running in the background) each time the server boots:

     ```bash
     sleep 20